 Lower and Upper Primary

 Primary level is divided into lower and upper primary.
-Lower primary consists of Grade 1, 2, & 3 while upper Primary is Grade 4, 5, & 6.
+Lower primary consists of Grade 1, 2, & 3 while upper Primary is Grades 4, 5, & 6.

 Learning areas in lower primary are: